Skip to content

 It is doing this by making investments in the country’s skill development and providing businesses that participate with the related tax benefits.

-Regarding capability development and career pathways, we are currently mapping ITIL 4 skills to SFIA, the global skills and competency framework for the digital world, which has been adopted by the Australian Public Service Commission.
+Regarding capability development and career pathways, we are currently mapping ITIL 4 skills to SFIA, the global digital skills and competency framework for the digital world, which has been adopted by the Australian Public Service Commission.

 To reduce risk and maintain competitiveness, Australian businesses should immediately assess what they are doing from a skills perspective, align it to their long-term business plan, and plug their skills gaps.